The Calusa and Their Legacy

 The Calusa and Their Legacy is the first popular book focusing on the Calusa Indians, their ancestors, and the coastal water world in which they lived.
 It also takes a look at the arts and culture of contemporary south Florida Indian people–the Seminole and Miccosukee.
 This wonderfully illustrated volume is a delightful rendering of one of the truly unique archaeological and natural areas in the Americas.
 Anyone interested in North American Indians, Florida, and the natural history of coastal environments of yesterday and today will love this book.”–From the foreword, by Jerald T. Milanich

-This history, rich with photographs and colorful drawings of the remarkable Calusa Indians who controlled all of south Florida when Europeans first arrived in the New World, presents a vivid picture of the luxurious natural environment that sustained the Calusa–the teeming estuaries along Florida’s coasts, which have supported people for thousands of years.
+This history, rich with photographs and colorful drawings of the remarkable Calusa Indians who controlled all of South Florida when Europeans first colonized the New World, presents a vivid picture of the luxurious natural environment that sustained the Calusa–the teeming estuaries along Florida’s coasts, which have supported people for thousands of years.

 The Calusa were the last native Florida Indian people to succumb to colonization, but by the mid-1700s they had disappeared entirely.
 This book describes the artifacts they left behind and the plants and animals that inhabited the landscape and the underwater world of their ecosystem.
 It also discusses their traditions that survive to the present day among modern fisherfolk and the vibrant culture of Native Americans in south Florida–the Seminole and Miccosukee peoples.